-Requirement Summary R32 Container can contain data/models.
+Requirement Summary R31 A container shall contain only the required components/services as discussed in Section 3.7.
+This depends on the packaging, for which an automated approach is not part of this release.
+R31b Artifacts may contain optional components, which are then not executed as discussed in Section 3.7.
+This depends on the packaging, for which an automated approach is not part of this release.
+R31c Components/services in a container may be exchanged dynamically as supported by the service management in Section 3.7.
+However, this functionality is not part of this release.
+R32 Container can contain data/models.
 These are artifacts in the containers and respective (typed) parameters are offered by the services cf. Section 3.7.
 So far, the packaging of further resources is not realized.
 R33 A container can contain local data stores (in terms of services cf. Section 3.7).
 Data stores are not part of this release.
 R35 AAS operation/access speed in containers was around 5 ms. A sampling rate of 2 ms through a container is plausible, but must be shown in future experiments.
 R36 Configuration of resources is part of device management, currently not completely realized and intended for a later development stream.
 R36a Configuration of resources is part of device management, currently not completely realized and intended for a later development stream.
 R36b Configuration of resources is part of device management, currently not completely realized and intended for a later development stream.
 R37 Remote maintenance of resources is part of device management, currently not completely realized and intended for a later development stream.
 This can potentially be integrated with container orchestrator operations.
 R38-R44 Security mechanisms are indicated in the architecture but not part of the platform implementation of this release.
 R45-R68 Data protection mechanisms are indicated in the architecture but not part of the platform implementation of this release.
+R102 The platform allocates deployment units to available resources.
+R105 Deployment happens via platform functions and AAS.